radiantlogic-v8/documentation-new/documentation/cfs/login-password.md

     *   [https://api4.yubico.com/wsapi/2.0/verify](https://api4.yubico.com/wsapi/2.0/verify)
     *   [https://api5.yubico.com/wsapi/2.0/verify](https://api5.yubico.com/wsapi/2.0/verify)
     *   **Note:** If you specify more than one server.
 All the servers are contacted and the reponse from the first server to answer is considered.
-*   If you need to use a Web Proxy to contact the Yubico server, click on the checkbox **Does CFS needs to use the Web Proxy to call this URL?**
+*   If you need to use a Web Proxy to contact the Yubico server, click the checkbox **Does CFS needs to use the Web Proxy to call this URL?**
 *   The **Text description** is the text that appears on the login page to indicate your end users how to provide the one time password.
 *   Get the **Yubico Api Key** and **Yubico Api Secret** on your own Yubico server or on [YubiCloud](https://upgrade.yubico.com/getapikey)
 *   Select the **Level of Assurance** associated with that Identity Provider.